alexfdezsauco/Nothing.Nauta/README.md

 To open a nauta session use the `open` command as follow:

     > nauta-session open

+#### Query Remaining Time From Nauta Session

+To query remaining time from the nauta session use the `time` command as follow:

+    > nauta-session time

 #### Close Nauta Session

 To close a nauta session use the `close` command as follow:

     > nauta-session close